meta-flutter/meta-flutter/README.md

 ## Overview

 Target BSP is expected to have a GPU with OpenGLES v2.0+ support.
-If you selecting a part go with v3.0+, ideally one with Vulkan support.
+If you are selecting a part go with v3.0+, ideally one with Vulkan support.

 ## Notes